 EDSS History | Inspiring Endless Potential

-To support the group, the EEIP began a monthly “playgroup” at Mayfield School to bring us together to ask questions and share concerns about our babies, about Down syndrome and about the future.
+To support the group, the EEIP began a monthly “playgroup” at Mayfield School to bring us together to ask questions and share concerns about our babies, Down syndrome, and the future.
 It was wonderful being with moms and little ones on a shared journey.
 When we began receiving services from Early Intervention, the playgroup was discontinued.
-We missed it and decided to continue meeting to share information and support each other as our kids grew and achieved new skills – on their own time.
+We missed it and decided to continue meeting to share information and support each other as our kids grew and learned new skills – on their own time.
 It was so wonderful to rejoice when each little one learned to roll, or sit – or say the first word in a safe and supportive environment, without comparison to the “normal milestones”.
-We knew we deserved better information at birth and also wanted access to so much “new” research in education and medical care for our children that was really exploding at the time.
+We knew we deserved better information at birth and also wanted access to “new” research in education and medical care for our children that was really exploding at the time.
 Coincidentally, the Canadian Down Syndrome Society had formed the year prior, so we quickly established a relationship with the Society and were able utilize its information and expertise to keep us up-to-date.

 The Edmonton Down Syndrome Family Support Group was officially started in 1988 by our four families.
 We met in a playroom at the Glenrose Hospital on the second Saturday of the month.
 We came as families, moms, dads, the odd grandparent and all the kids in tow.
 We soon learned how different each child was, and how much they resembled their own families.
 We started by sharing information about services, information we had read or practical suggestions on child rearing experiences.
 We talked about how to motivate our kids to move and learn.
 We were very informal; we had backyard barbecues and celebrated our kid’s successes.
 Initially a small group of parents shared a vision and met together over coffee.
 As the group evolved, we borrowed space for a monthly meeting in a basement room of the Glenrose Rehabilitation Hospital to start inviting teachers, doctors and anyone we could think of, to share information.
-We found some baby-sitters through the YWCA Family Relief Service to look after the children while the parents met.
+We found some baby-sitters through the Young Women’s Christian Association (YWCA) Family Relief Service to look after the children while the parents met.
 The EEIP let new families know that we met on a regular basis and encouraged families to contact us if they were interested.

 Since 1995 we have had tremendous financial support from the Daytona Group of Companies.
-They were there at the beginning to help us raise funds for our first National Conference and continue to be our strongest community supporters to this day, raising very significant dollars to support direct programming and therapies for our children.
+They were there at the beginning to help us raise funds for our first National Conference and continue to be one of our strongest community supporters to this day, raising very significant dollars to support direct programming and therapies for our children.

 After years of volunteer time, 2009 was the year to take our next steps.
-We hired an executive director and 4 months later opened our “Centre for Excellence” at 9139-39 Avenue.
+We hired our first staff member and 4 months later opened our Centre for Excellence at 9139-39 Avenue NW.
 A major focus has been providing quality programming, such as speech therapy for our children as well as information for families – and opportunities for social and activity programs for all families and ages.